 We arrange for our lawyers to be on standby during a protest.
 We provide representation of anyone arrested and aim to ensure that this is done by people employed by HJA who have had specialist training on protest/public order issues.

 Our demonstration participation specialists are part of our London based protest law team.
-We have almost four decades of experience helping clients from around the UK with a wide variety of legal matters.
+We have four decades of experience helping clients from around the UK with a wide variety of legal matters.
 For expert legal advice use our contact form or call us on 0808 250 6017 today.

 Our offices are open from Monday to Friday from 9 am to 6 pm.